 Step 2.
 Determine what the colors mean.
 I’ve input the address of Drone Girl headquarters, and alas!
 There is a huge black circle around it.
 That’s probably a sign I can’t drone there.

 I’ve clicked on the circle, and it turns out, there’s a Temporary Flight Restriction.
 Why?
 There’s a Giants game happening right now (the FAA prohibits flying drones near major sporting events, and Drone Girl headquarters happens to be about a mile from AT&T Park, where the Giants play).

 Step 3.
 Scroll down on that same “Know Before You Fly” page to find out what the other colors mean.
 The webpage has a legend to explain other colors.
 Dark yellow indicates an airport, meaning hobby pilots should give notice for flights within 5 statute miles of an airport.
 Dashed yellow indicates a heliport, which means that while you can still fly there, you should be particularly alert to helicopter traffic in the area — and always yield to manned air traffic.

-- Remain clear of manned aircraft
+- Give way to manned aircraft